jzpero/mdnotes/docs/Cardiology/Chronic Heart Failure.md

 !!! fyi "Current 2021 CCS Recommendations for ARNIs"
     1. Switch to ARNI during hospitalizations for acute decompensated HF.
     2. Switch to ARNI if symptomatic on previous triple-GDMT with an ACEi or ARB.
-    3. Initiate therapy with ARNIs when starting treatment for new HFrEF
+    3. Initiate therapy with ARNIs when starting treatment for new HFrEF.
     4. Maintain a 36-hr washout period when switching from an ACEi; no such period is needed for ARBs.
 This is to reduce risk of angioedema.

 *Starting dose of sacubitril-valsartan (Entresto®) is 50-100 mg BID (dose rounded).
 Target dose is 200 mg BID (dose rounded).*